 Introduction for first-term transfer students to the college and campus.
 Familiarizes transfer student with the resources available to them and helps them connect with other students and form a bond with the college.
 Prerequisite: For first-term LAS transfer students only.

-LAS 199, Exploring Careers in Government: LAS in DC
+LAS 199, Organizational Cultures: LAS in DC

 LAS 291, Global Perspectives for Intercultural Learning